pensjonatus/flash-fiction/blog/key-and-lock.md

 ---
-title: 'Key and Lock'
+title: Key and Lock
 date: '2013-10-30'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 We've been living in this office building for generations.
 Desks have been our